Decluttering can be more difficult for people who are borderline hoarders and pack rats, but just try to be frugal with what you will keep.

 Packing is the most time consuming and tedious process required during a move and with your living space filled with clutter, you can imagine the undertaking you are about to endure.
-It will take a lot of your time and energy so it’s best to start as soon as you can.
+It will take a lot of your time and energy, so it’s best to start as soon as you can.
 You should begin decluttering and sorting through your belongings well before you start packing.
 Just because you consider some items to be clutter doesn’t mean you can’t find that clutter a new and happy home.
-The more clutter items you give away, the fewer items you must pack, meaning less stress for you.
-This will speed up your packing and unpacking process on moving day and beyond.
+The more clutter items you give away, the less items you will have to pack, meaning less stress for you.
+Eliminating clutter will speed up your packing and unpacking process on moving day and beyond.

 Once you’ve taken the time to go through your belongings and have decided what you don’t want to keep, make sure you understand the options you have for getting rid of your unwanted things.
-An easy way to do this is to sort your unwanted items into different piles such as “donate”, “sell”, and “throw away.”
+An easy way to do this is to sort your unwanted items into different piles such as “donate,” “sell,” and “throw away.”
 Gently used items such as old clothing and household goods can be donated by dropping them off at a local non-profit donation center, shelter, or second-hand store.
 In some cases, these non-profit organizations offer a free, pick-up service for your donated items if you call ahead.
 You can also get a tax write-off for your donation.
 More expensive items such as quality furniture and electronics such as a big-screen TV can usually be sold.
 To sell your items you can either hold a yard sale or post about them online.
 This is an easy way to make money off your extra junk.
 Any remaining items that are broken, damaged, or cannot be used by anyone else should be thrown away.

 Decluttering your home or apartment is best done in an organized fashion.
 Starting small and decluttering slowly will help keep your emotions at bay.
 Begin with one room, or one closet, or even one dresser and go through your things one by one.
 This method will keep your residence organized and keep you from feeling too stressed.
 The amount of clutter will soon disappear and you will be able to enjoy the newfound room in your living space.